 | Sustain | Governance, cadence, and capability building | Lasting performance improvement |

-These examples illustrate how operational excellence consulting delivers measurable improvements across industries.
+These examples illustrate how a well-deployed operational excellence model delivers measurable improvements across industries.

-A healthcare provider improved access and resource utilization by implementing standardized work, visual management, and performance routines across teams.
+A healthcare provider improved access and resource utilization by implementing an operational excellence model built around standardized work, visual management, and performance routines.
 Read the case study.

 Look for a partner that: